tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+:_ You always know exactly where you are (depth, direction, and distance to places that you know, etc.) until the end of the battle or scene.

 **Quirk:** Fear of becoming lost.

 ---

-#### Pendant of Burning Blood

-_Recharge 11+:_ Your blood is black, thick as treacle and hot as boiling oil.
-As a free action when you take untyped ongoing damage (so, just plain “X ongoing damage”, as opposed to ongoing psychic damage or ongoing fire damage or whatever), you may inflict an amount of fire damage equal to that ongoing damage on all foes engaged with you.

-**Quirk:** Passionate in the extreme.

----

-#### Cups

-When you're drunk, you don't accidentally say or do stupid things that you regret in the morning, and your head doesn't hurt so bad.

-**Quirk:** Not reluctant to drink excessively in public.

----